-According To Source Meghan Markle “Practically Living” With Prince Harry
+Meghan Markle ‘Practically Living’ With Prince Harry?

-It seems that Prince Harry and his Suits star girlfriend Meghan Markle are even serious than was thought as sources claim that the relatively new couple have pretty well moved in together.
+It seems that Prince Harry and his Suits star girlfriend Meghan Markle are even more serious than was thought as sources claim that the relatively new couple have pretty much moved in together.
 The Daily Mail notes the words of one source on the subject, which also indicate that the engagement rumors are not all that unrealistic.

-“One friend of Miss Markle reportedly told The Sun that when she is not filming the US legal drama Suits in Toronto, the actress spends her free time with Harry.
+“One friend of Miss Markle reportedly told the Sun that when she is not filming the US legal drama Suits in Toronto, the actress spends her free time with Harry.
 The source added: ‘They’ve taken things to the next level.
 They’re practically living together.
-‘She cooks for him, he pops out to the gym and they’re just enjoying hanging out.’Meg has always enjoyed spending time in London, but she’s really putting down roots.’ “
+‘She cooks for him, he pops out to the gym and they’re just enjoying hanging out.
+‘Meg has always enjoyed spending time in London, but she’s really putting down roots.'”

 News has also been circulating that Meghan’s character on Suits may be written out of the program, as the executive producer Aaron Korsh made it known in an interview recently that Rachel, played by Markle, will have to make a tough decision in the end of season six-whether to stay at the firm, or take a position offered by her lawyer father at a different firm.